-The 2015 inspection of the groundwater LUCs at SD031 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2016 inspection of the groundwater LUCs at SD031 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new non-environmental construction has taken place at the site.
-Depending on their locations, the SD031 wells have both stovetop and flush mounted completions.
-The infrastructure that supports the SD031 EVO technology demonstration was installed in 2015 and is in excellent material condition.
+Depending on their locations, the SD031 wells have both stovepipe and flush mounted completions.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 19 in Appendix A of this report shows the controlled area at SD031.